 A big part the personalized experience Amazon supplies is customized recommendations.
 The products they recommend are usually a mix of items visitors have viewed in the past, those they’ve put on a wish list, and those that people with a similar purchasing history have bought.

-Personalized recommendations are a powerful tool to let people know about products they’re likely to be interested in and may not have found on their own.
+Personalized recommendations are a powerful tool used to let people know about products they’re likely to be interested in and may not have found on their own.
 And they’re something you can incorporate into your own marketing.

 You can recommend items you know a visitor viewed in the past on your website, or suggest related items you know go well with a product they’re considering.
 For example, a business that sells wine and cheese could recommend items that make a good pairing together.
 Someone buying a new skirt may be interested in that matching top you also sell.